rpgarner/u2_lesson_react_mapping_components/README.md

 ![](https://media.giphy.com/media/d2jjuAZzDSVLZ5kI/giphy.gif)

 ## Overview
 We've already covered the hardcoding of components in React and passing hardcoded data into reuasable modular components through props.
 However, React isn't intended to be used simply for hardcoded data.
-Its whole purpose is to react to new information and user input and pass data to the components that need to know about the data change so they can update the UI accordingly.
+Its whole purpose is to _react_ to new information and user input and _pass data to the components_ that need to know about the data change so they can update the UI accordingly.

-React makes taking regular JavaScript data and turning it into an HTML element simple with JSX.
-One thing you'll find yourself needing to do is take an array of data and turning it into a series of HTML elements.
+One thing you'll find yourself needing to do is take an array of data and turn it into a series of HTML elements.
 It's not very common to type out the array manually though.
-Instead, you'll usually have an array containing just your data and you'll use `.map()` higher order function to create the new array with JSX in it.
+Instead, you'll usually have an array containing just your data and you'll use the `.map()` higher order function to create the new array with JSX in it.

 In this lesson, we'll be building a simple website that displays data from an array in JSX by using `.map()` in a functional component.